medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 ![Hyphe browser - deployment log](./assets/user-manual/hybro-step7-with-log.png)

-At this setp, your hyphe server is up and running, and you can use it in your hyphe browser.
+At this step, your hyphe server is up and running, and you can use it in your hyphe browser.

 // TODO /!\ VEXXHOST SPECIFIC POST-PROCESS DOC /!\